snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 Defining a Start Task
 :::::
 A start task can be optionally specified as a shell scirpt that runs during each node's startup as it's added to the batch pool.
-To specify a start task, set the environment variable BATCH_NODE_START_TASK_SASURL to the SAS url of a start task shell script.
+To specify a start task, set the environment variable BATCH_NODE_START_TASK_SAS_URL to the SAS url of a start task shell script.
 Store your shell script in a blob storage account and generate an SAS url to a shell script blob object.
 You can generate an SAS URL to the blob using the azure portal or the command line using the following command structure: